 HOUSE TRAINED: Yes

-- If you’re interested in using a crate with Chloe, be prepared to take it slow and make the crate a comfortable safe space for her.
+- If you plan to use a crate with her, be prepared to take it slow and make the crate a comfortable, safe space for her.

 Adoption Center Hours: